 The cottages are self-catering but Bruern knows that often when you arrive at a cottage you haven’t had time to get to a store.
-They provide a fantastic welcome pack that is stocked with local products!
-Salted butter, fresh eggs, cheese, local bacon and sausages, cake and even bubbles (or wine)!
-It was such a wonderful package to receive on arrival!
+They provide a fantastic welcome pack that is stocked with local products.

-No wonder Bruern Cottages is so often full with repeat customers!
+No wonder Bruern Cottages is so often full of repeat customers. [separator type=”thick”]

 How do I get to the Cotswolds?